Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/auth0.md

 Kong offers OIDC support to allow Single-Sign-on for {{site.konnect_short_name}} and the Dev Portal.
 This guide shows you how to configure Auth0 for Dev Portal SSO.

 ## Create an application in Auth0

 1. Login to [Auth0](https://auth0.com/), and navigate to the mangement dashboard for your Auth0 tenant.

-1. Navigate to the **Applications > Applications** page to and click "Create Application" create a new application:
+1. Navigate to the **Applications > Applications** page to and click "Create Application" create a new application.

-1. Name the application, making it easy to reference as the app that manages your Konnect Dev Portal SSO integration.
+    * Name the application, making it easy to reference as the app that manages your Konnect Dev Portal SSO integration.

-1. Select **Machine To Machine** as the **Application Type**.
+    * Select **Machine To Machine** as the **Application Type**.

-1. Select **Auth0 Management API** as the Authorized API.
+    * Select **Auth0 Management API** as the Authorized API.

-1. Authorize the application for at least one Permission to continue, e.g. `read:client_grants`.
+    * Authorize the application for at least one Permission to continue, e.g. `read:client_grants`.
 Note: this permission can be revoked later if desired, but is required to create the application.

-1. Submit the form to create the application
+1. Submit the form to create the application.

 ## Configure the Auth0 application

 1. Locate your portal's callback URL in the Konnect Identity Provider Configuration Settings page.
 It will have the form `https://<your_portal_domain>/login`
-1. Navigate to the **Settings** tab and enter the value of your portal's callback URL into each of the following fields.
+1. Navigate to the **Settings** tab and enter the value of your portal's callback URL into each of the following fields:

     * **Application Login URI**
     * **Allowed Callback URLs**

 1. Scroll down to the **Advanced Settings** and open the **Grant Types** tab.

     * Check the box for **Authorization Code** and click **Save Changes**

 ## Configure Login Action in Auth0